-Cloud web hosting may offer exactly what your business needs.
-Your data is spread across a network of servers, a cloud environment, instead of a single server.
+If your website is outgrowing the traditional hosting service you’ve used for years, cloud web hosting may be exactly what your business needs.
+With cloud hosting, your data is spread across a virtual network of servers—a cloud environment—instead of a single server.

 - Hostinger – Most bang for your buck

 - Scala Hosting – Best cloud hosting for custom resource allocation

 - Cloudways – Best customizable managed cloud hosting